Philo TV Review: Get Cable TV For Less Than $20 Per Month!

 If you’re looking for a way to watch live sports content, consider other services like Hulu with Live TV or Sling TV, both of which offer ESPN, FS1, and a host of other sports channels for about twice the cost of Philo TV.

 Another drawback to Philo TV is that it does not include the ability to get local channels.
-Other streaming services like Sling TV do offer this ability.
+Other streaming services like Hulu with Live TV do offer this ability.
 However, this isn’t a cause not to get Philo TV if you like everything else about it.

 We get local channels easily outside of our streaming services with a digital antenna.
 We have two Mohu Leaf digital antennas and with them are able to get ABC, NBC, FOX, and CBS as well as Public Broadcasting channels and several other stations, all for free over the airwaves.
 The quality is great too.
 It’s not like the snowy rabbit ear years of the past.

 The Mohu Leaf digital antenna is easy to set up and use.
-If you live in larger cities like Denver and others, you may get more than 30 channels just with a digital antenna, so don’t let the lack of local channels keep you from seriously considering Philo TV.
+If you live in a larger city, you may get more than 30 channels just with a digital antenna, so don’t let the lack of local channels keep you from seriously considering Philo TV.

 One other minor downside to Philo TV is that DVR content deletes after 30 days.
 However, the fact that a cloud DVR service is included in the $16 per month price tag more than makes up for the 30 day deletion in our opinion.